 So in order for the clergy to have the spiritual strength to continue to faithfully guide lay Catholics to holiness, Catholics must pray for the continued holiness of the clergy.

-Finally, it is my hope that the information I have collected will inspire the Catholic laity across the globe to enter into dialogue (partnership) with the non-Catholic laity who uphold the Natural Moral Law, and share in the Church's desire for a political realm that embraces the Culture of Life.
-It is my wish that this partnership with the non-Catholic laity will not only assist the Catholic laity in sanctifying the political realm in every nation with Gospel values, but that it will also help the non-Catholic laity to recognize the richness of the Catholic faith, and desire conversion to Catholicism.
-Through a holy political realm, world peace can be accomplished.
+Finally, it is my hope that the information I have collected, will inspire the Catholic laity across the globe to enter into dialogue (partnership) with the non-Catholic laity who uphold the Natural Moral Law, and share in the Church's desire for the political realm, and society, to embrace the Culture of Life.
+It is my wish that this partnership with the non-Catholic laity will not only assist the Catholic laity in sanctifying the society, and government in every nation with Gospel values, but that it will also help the non-Catholic laity to recognize the richness of the Catholic faith, and desire conversion to Catholicism.
+Through a virtuous society and government, world peace can be accomplished!
 The first most important step in achieving true world peace; which is the peace of Jesus Christ, is for every lay person (Catholic and non-Catholic) to let Jesus reign within their hearts!
 Long live Jesus; King of all nations!

 Melody of To Jesus Christ, Our Sovereign King.